kebaldwi/ansible_lab_v1/LabGuide.md

 #### Explore the Inventory file

-Let's take a look at the inventory file.
+Let's take a look at the inventory file, **inventory_pod.ini** in the ansible_lab_v1 directory.
 The inventory file can be in many formats, but is generally either in ini or YAML format.
 See the [Ansible Documentation](https://docs.ansible.com/ansible/latest/user_guide/intro_inventory.html) on inventories.
 Our Inventory file is in ini format.

 ```
 [access]